dirac-institute/sorcha/docs/outputs.rst

 +------------------------------------+--------------+----------------------------------------------------------------------------------------------------------+

 .. note::
 Unless the user has specified **drop_unlinked = False** in the configuration file, the object_linked column will read TRUE for all objects.
-To see which objects were not linked by Sorcha, this variable must be set to False.
+To see which objects were not linked by ``Sorcha``, this variable must be set to False.